 Other causes of injury aren’t as visible.
 Instead of happening right away, these injuries result from months or years of playing a sport.
 Minor damages add up over time and result in wear to the cartilage of the knee, small tears in the ligaments, wear to the bones, and other such problems.
 This can happen in any sport – even golf.
 In some ways, these injuries are worse because the player doesn’t realize the extent of the problem until after plenty of damage is done.
 This prevents the early correction of form.

-How a Chiropractor in Independence, GA Can Help Reduce Sports Injury Knee Pain
+How a Chiropractor in Dunwoody, GA Can Help Reduce Sports Injury Knee Pain

 When someone suffers an injury of any sort, the body tries to compensate to reduce pain and prevent further damage.
 Unfortunately, these attempts often result in involuntary changes to the gait, knee alignment, and other issues that end up prolonging pain instead of relieving it.
 Everything is “thrown out of whack” and outside intervention is required to bring the parts back to how they should be.
-A chiropractor in Independence GA will work to bring about the proper joint alignment.
+Your Dunwoody chiropractor will work to bring about the proper joint alignment.

 Typically, the bones of the knee are targeted with the intent to move them into a healthy position so that healing is promoted and further damage is prevented.
 Since the muscles, tendons, and ligaments of the area will normally be tense from the body’s automatic attempts to immobilize the damaged knee, therapeutic massage may be added to loosen them up.
 This type of massage allows for easier re-alignment, improves circulation, and temporarily reduces pain.

-Contact Our Local Chiropractor in Independence for More Information Today!
+Contact Our Local Chiropractor in Dunwoody for More Information Today!

-To get started with chiropractic knee care, just contact us here at Dunwoody Chiropractic Center.
-Our phone number is (770) 551-9767.
-We’re an Independence chiropractor who is ready to treat your knee pain and other sports injuries.
+To get started with chiropractic sports injury care, contact Dunwoody Chiropractic Center at (770) 551-9767.
+Our trusted Dunwoody chiropractor is ready to treat your knee pain and other sports injuries.